SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ---

-# How to import the components into the "example" app in this repo
-**NOTE: This is old information and I am not using it anymore.
-However, I am keeping this information here for now in case I need to access any of this information.**
+# How to develop a local package and install it as an npm package

+You can install the local `package` directory as a package in your `package.json` file.
+This comes in handy in situations where you want to develop your component library locally.
+You could then move your package to npm and use it in other projects.

+Many of these concepts are borrowed from this tutorial: [The Ultimate Guide to Building a UI Component Library—Part 2: Establishing a Development Environment](https://www.telerik.com/blogs/ultimate-guide-to-building-ui-component-library-part-2-environment)

 ## Step 1: Turn your component library into a package

 Follow steps 1 and 2 under the heading "How to package and publish this component library to npm".

-You can then either publish this package to npm and install it from there (above - this is good for distributing the component library to other developers to use in their projects), or you can install the local `package` directory as a package in your `package.json` file (below - this is good for locally developing the component library).
+You can then either publish this package to npm and install it from there (above, which is good for distributing the component library to other developers to use in their projects), or you can install the local `package` directory as a package in your `package.json` file (below, which is good for locally developing the component library).

 ## Step 2: Allow Vite to serve files from the `package` folder

 Vite will not serve files from the `package` folder by default.
-If you try to use your components in a `src/routes` file, then you will see the following error:
+If you try to import your components into a `src/routes` file, then you will see the following error:

 ```
-The request url "/path/to/files" is outside of Vite serving allow list.
+The request url "/path/to/package/folder" is outside of Vite serving allow list.
 ```

 To fix this problem, open the `svelte.config.js` file, add the following `vite.server.fs.allow` config: